 You’ll need to reside somewhere in the US (except California) to apply.

-LLC is looking for transcriptionists based in the United States.
+Ditto Transcripts (Formerly LLC) is looking for transcriptionists based in the United States.

 The company also has a blog dedicated to the industry.
 So, if you’re a fresh-faced and would like to know more, be sure to check it out.